wekan/markdown-it-mermaid/README.md

 # Update Mermaid 8.5!

--   New diagrams (classDiagram)
--   Support gitGraph, pie, stateDiagram and erDiagram (@nojaja)
+-   Support all mermaid diagrams
 -   Support securityLevel options

 # markdown-it-mermaid

-Mermaid plugin for markdown-it.(Forked)
+Mermaid plugin for markdown-it.
+(Forked from iradb2000/markdown-it-mermaid)

+This version uses a different syntax to support mermaid.
+The syntax uses the syntax highlighting notation by putting the word `mermaid` directly after the opening marker.

 ## Installation